 Alternatively, just head for the beach – there are a couple of good options northwest of town.

-Try this moderately challenging cycling tailor-made trip through Cuban countryside visiting the tobacco fields of Viñales Valley and a pristine Caribbean beach in Cayo Jutias.
+Try this moderately challenging cycling tailor-made trip through the Cuban countryside visiting the tobacco fields of Viñales Valley and a pristine Caribbean beach in Cayo Jutias.

 Among the revolutionary pamphlets, Che Guevara tomes and the occasional novels you can find vintage Cuban and US tourist brochures, postcards and lifestyle magazines.
 Some reflect on life before Castro.
 You can also find copies of rare books and all sorts of other collectors’ items — like revolutionary posters and Cuban film art.
 Starting prices are high – be prepared to haggle.